CenturyLinkCloud/PublicKB/Runner/runner-faqs.md

 **Q: How can I use Runner services against resources present in other cloud providers or on-prem environment?**

-**A:** To run Ansible playbooks against other cloud providers, users would need to leverage the VPN service which would help to provide the necessary VPN connections for accessing third party cloud providers.
-Runner will establish the VPN connections before the playbook execution if any such connections exist for the account.
+**A:** To run Ansible playbooks against other cloud providers, users would need to install and run the Runner Minion.
+The Runner Minion is available as a product in the Runner Marketplace for AWS users and it's available on DockerHub for other cloud and on-premise environments.
+Please refer to the [Runner Minion KB](https://www.ctl.io/knowledge-base/runner/runner-minion) for more information.

 **Q: How can I check the status of my playbook execution?**